On the synchronization of coupled random walks and applications to social systems: Results

+Figure \ref{fig01} shows the average value $p_{\infty}$ that is obtained by averaging $p_t^i$ over all agents in the lattice in the stationary state.
+The parameter space that we investigate is the space $p_0 \times K$.
+The system reaches full consensus for $K<0.5$ in the regions above the line $p_0+K > 1$ and below the line $p_0< K$.
+For $K>0.5$, all points except the line $p_0 = 0.5$ yield consensus as an absorbing and attracting state.
+Because the region in the parameter space where the consensus $X_t = -1$ if found is symmetric to the region $X_t = 1$, we analyse only the consensus region of $X_t = 1$.

+First, let us analyse the region ${K<0.5}$ and ${p_0+K > 1}$ and suppose a focal agent is inside a cluster where all display the opinion $X_t=1$ at time $t$.
+Inside such a cluster, because $p_0+K>1$ we must have $p_t = 1$.
+Thus, no fluctuation of opinions occurs.
+We say that this cluster is \textit{bulk-stable}.
+At the borders of the cluster, approximately half of the agents' neighbors are inside the bulk and half outside, in patches of agents with random orientations (if $p_0+K > 1$, then $1 - p_t = q_0-K < 0$, which implies that the probability of forming a $X_t = -1$ bulk-stable cluster is null).
+Therefore, at the borders $P(X_t=1)\ge p_0>0.5$ and the probability of staying at $X_t=1$ is higher than changing to $X_t=-1$.
+The probability that the cluster grows is higher than that it shrinks.
+The system reaches the consensus eventually, and $P(X_t=1)=1$ for all agents after that.
+For $K>0.5$ and $p_0 > 0.5$, the process of consensus formation is similar.
+Notice that this argument suggests that the consensus state is absorbing and attracting.

+These results are also compatible with the following mean-field analysis.
+Let us approximate $X_{t-1}^j$ by its average value:

-This approximation converges to the exact value as $d \rightarrow \infty$ by the large numbers law. $p_c = 0.5$ is a parameter important to the behavior of the system and fix a special region: $p_0 = p_c$, that we shall discuss in the following.
-Therefore the $c$ subscript.
-Putting this approximation in definition \ref{01}, we have:
+where $p_c=0.5$.
+This approximation converges to the exact value as $d \rightarrow \infty$.
+The parameter $p_c$ is a important one because it splits the parameter space in two symmetric regions.
+Using this average value in Eq. \ref{01} we obtain: